ibm-cloud-docs/watson-knowledge-studio/user-guide.md

 You cannot see any workspaces until someone else creates a workspace and gives you access to it.

-When an administrator adds you to an instance of {{site.data.keyword.watson}}&trade; {{site.data.keyword.knowledgestudioshort}} , you are added in the human annotator role.
-As a human annotator, you cannot create a workspace or even see workspaces that were created by others at first.
+When an administrator adds you to an instance of {{site.data.keyword.knowledgestudioshort}}, you are added in the human annotator role.
+With that role, you cannot create a workspace.
 To get access to a workspace, the administrator must create a workspace.
 Then the administrator or a project manager that the administrator associates with the workspace must perform the following steps:

 1. Create an annotation set and associate you with it.
 1. Create a task that assigns you to annotate the documents in the set.

 It is not until an annotation task is assigned to you that you can see the workspace.

-If you were invited to participate in a {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} workspace, but do not see any workspaces from the Workspaces page, contact the person who invited you, and ask him to perform the steps described earlier.
+If you were invited to participate in a {{site.data.keyword.knowledgestudioshort}} workspace, but do not see any workspaces from the Workspaces page, contact the person who invited you, and ask her to perform the required steps.

 ## Annotation best practices
 {: #wks_anno_bp}